-- No closed form derivatives or expectations needed. - Not a local approximation, but based on values on a larger area. - Functions f and h do not need to be differentiable. - Theoretically, captures higher order moments of distribution than linearization.
+- No closed form derivatives or expectations needed. - Not a local approximation, but based on values on a larger area. - Functions f and h do not need to be differentiable. - Theoretically, captures higher order moments of distribution than linearization - the mean is correct for up to third order monomials.